vnowacki/vnowacki.github.io/README.md

 ## The goal

 The purpose of this repo is to present my latest projects that I've created for work, study and just for fun.
-Some of them are approved by INVO Academy [here](https://platform.invo.academy/portfolio/WregKZWu78NsH6qOM55v76314yW2)

 ## Projects in the repository